juangamella/vistools/README.md

 # vistools
 A basic signal-processing and visualization suite written in C and OpenGL, that I had to write as support for my [thesis](http://oa.upm.es/42882/).
-Please note that it's still **under development**.

 ## How it works